How to Apply for NSFAS Trimester

 When applying for NSFAS funding, you will need documents that include a copy of the South African ID/birth certificate/temporary ID/ of the student.
 You must also provide copies of the same documents for the parent/guardian or spouse.
 Remember to check the opening dates for applications for Trimester 3 funding so that you meet the deadline.
 Once you miss the application window, NSFAS will not fund you for that trimester.

-The NSFAS funding mechanism for TVET college students differs from public universities.
+The NSFAS funding mechanism for TVET college students differs from that of public universities.
 TVET students should apply for funding every trimester since the courses offered are different.
-Others courses have short study periods, while others are not offered during other trimesters.
+Other courses have short study periods, while others are not offered during other trimesters.
 If you want to apply for NSFAS funding during a particular trimester, be sure to submit your application on time.
 You will not get funding if you miss the application window, which is usually one week only.

 Keep Reading